jdrichardsappacad/react-2021/week-14/practices/05-react-router-navigation/README.md

 the [`activeClassName`][active-classname] attribute.
 Take a look in the `index.css` and notice that there is a purple class.
 In your App.js, add `activeClassName='purple'` to each `NavLink`.
-In the browser, your active link should now, also, have a border around it.
+In the browser, your active link should now have a purple border around it.

 Next, inside your NavLinks you are going to use the [`activeStyle`][activestyle] attribute.
 It will work in the way that inline styling works for css.
 Add